Raezroth/Linux-ARM-Gaming-Chroot/Docs/tips.md

 6. Run all games on low obviously.
 Alot of games crash loading in from menus due to texture overloading.

+### NOTE: Touchscreen Controller input is experimental use at your own risk.

+For Toucscreen Controller use [TabPad](https://github.com/nitg16/TabPad) must be ran from a seperate terminal.

+Recommend to launch another terminal and chroot into the container again for this.
+You can try to run this from the host, but TabPad relies on X11 and won't launch with wayland currently.
+Looking into modifying or just a new touchscreen controller.

 -------

 [< Using Wine](using-wine.md) | [Uninstalling the container >](delete-chroot.md)